zine baby

 Contributor List typically released within two weeks of emails being sent, at the LATEST.
 Sometimes zines do need time to correspond with potential contributors as well as collect information, create the graphics, and correctly tag 30-40 contributors.
 Although it is a simple task, it is time-consuming.
 Should be posted BEFORE the first check-in.

-Spotlights varies from zine to zine, typically gives you a sense on what type of content can be inside the zine.
+Contributor Spotlights vary from zine to zine, their purpose is to give you an idea to what type of content can be inside the zine.
 Optional

-Previews typically released throughout preorders, but could also start before.
-This gives you an inside peek at what is inside of the zine.
+Zine Previews are typically released throughout preorders, but could also start before.
+This gives you an inside peek at what is inside the zine.
 Usually, previews are posted by the contributors and reblogged/tweeted to the zine accounts.

 Charity Donation Typically this is the last post from a zine account, concluding the project.
 The zine has to be a charity zine.